maxikuehn/PMDS_Codons/README.md

 - [Chemical Property](scripts/chemicalProperty.py): Chemical property analysis of codons
 - change Table
 - [WIP] [secondary structure](scripts/secondary_structur.py): Exploration of secondary structure as additional feature

+### Data
+Contains the cleaned sequence data for 3 organisms (E.Coli, D.Melanogaster, H.Sapiens).
+The data is split in training, testing and validation data and then saved as a pickle file.
+Also all the splits are saved in a shuffled version.

+The data folder also contains various files, which track the model training progress and the model performance.